luckydog5/TabelDetection/README.md

 distance_transfor.py is the main idea from the paper, that is an implementation of the image transform.
-You should run it first to preprocess your trianing samples.
+You should run it first to preprocess your trianing samples, after that, your training images may look like this image.

 ![image](http://github.com/luckydog5/TabelDetection/raw/master/new_result/1403.6535_129.jpg)

 Train:

 You should provide  table images  and their corresponding coordinates,just like you train normal faster-rcnn, nothing special.